 The first academic LoRa network deployed by USJ will be an excellent trial field to get more insights on the performance of this very promising technology.
 The future tests will enable to study the properties of the radio channel in the 868 MHz bandwidth, with a special focus on the vineyard agricultural environment.

-From: http://wiki.lahoud.fr/ - wikiroute
+http://wiki.lahoud.fr/ Printed on 2024/04/29 01:07